[Keio Summer Program 2026] Overview *TENTATIVE

 Eligibility |

-Applicants must be currently enrolled* as full-time students in an undergraduate (bachelor’s level) program at a university outside of Japan and must not be currently studying in Japan.
+Applicants must be currently enrolled as full-time students in an undergraduate (bachelor's level) program at one of Keio's university-wide student exchange partner universities AND must be nominated by the home university.
 Participants must be fluent in English.
-No Japanese proficiency is required as all lectures are conducted in English. (*at the time of application) Applicants must have completed at least one (1) full-year of studies at their home institutions prior to participating in the Program. |
+No Japanese proficiency is required as all lectures are conducted in English.
+Applicants must have completed at least one (1) full-year of studies at their home universities prior to participating in the Program. |

 Academic Credits and Transcripts |

-Students will be graded and will be issued transcripts.
-Academic credits earned from the summer courses may be transferred back to the home university, subject to the rules and regulations of the home university. |
+Participants will be graded and will be issued transcripts.
+Academic credits earned from the summer program courses may be transferred back to the home university, subject to the rules and regulations of the home university. |

 English Requirements |

-TOEFL/PBT: 550, TOEFL/iBT: 79, IELTS: 6.0 or above |
+TOEFL/iBT: 79 or above |

-Minimum GPA Requirement |
+GPA Requirement |

-2.5 on a 4.0 scale (or equivalent) |
+3.0 on a 4.0 scale (or equivalent) is preferred. |

 Duration |